 Raspberry Pi AI HAT+

-The Raspberry Pi AI HAT+ is an expansion board designed for the Raspberry Pi 5 and includes an integrated Hailo AI accelerator.
+The Raspberry Pi AI HAT+ is an add-on board designed for the Raspberry Pi 5 and includes an integrated Hailo AI accelerator.

-When the AI HAT+ is attached to a Raspberry Pi 5, it enables rapid development of advanced AI vision applications that run in real time, with low latency and low power consumption.
-Advanced neural networks, such as object detection, semantic and instance segmentation, pose estimation and facial feature recognition, run exclusively on the Hailo co-processor, freeing the Raspberry Pi 5 CPU for other tasks.
+When the AI HAT+ is attached to the Raspberry Pi 5, it enables rapid development of advanced AI vision applications that run in real time with low latency and low power consumption.
+Advanced neural networks such as object detection, semantic and instance segmentation, pose estimation, and facial feature recognition run solely on the Hailo coprocessor, freeing the Raspberry Pi 5 CPU for other tasks.

-This expansion board provides an easy, cost-effective and energy-efficient solution for integrating high-performance AI into a variety of applications such as process control, security, home automation and robotics.
+This add-on board provides an easy, cost-effective, and energy-efficient solution for integrating high-performance AI into a variety of applications, such as process control, security, home automation, and robotics.

 Package contents

-- AI HAT+ with built-in Hailo AI module including a neural processing unit (NPU)
+- AI HAT+ with built-in Hailo AI module containing the neural processing unit (NPU)

-Note: Raspberry Pi 5 is not included (but can be purchased separately).
+Note: Raspberry Pi 5 is not included in the package (but can be purchased separately).

 Features

-- Hailo-8 or Hailo-8L accelerator, providing respectively 26 TOPS or 13 TOPS of inference performance
+- Hailo-8 or Hailo-8L accelerator, providing 26 TOPS or 13 TOPS inference performance respectively

 - Fully integrated into the Raspberry Pi camera software stack

-- Includes 16 mm stacking header, spacers and screws for easy installation to the Raspberry Pi 5 with the Raspberry Pi Active Cooler
+- Includes 16 mm stacking connector, spacers, and screws for easy installation onto the Raspberry Pi 5 with the Raspberry Pi Active Cooler

 About the AI HAT+

-The AI HAT+ is available in two versions offering 13 and 26 tera operations per second (TOPS), and are built around the Hailo-8L and Hailo-8 neural network inference accelerators.
-The 13 TOPS version efficiently runs neural networks for applications such as object detection, semantic and instance segmentation, pose estimation and much more.
-The 26 TOPS version supports larger networks, faster processing and concurrent execution of multiple networks.
+The AI HAT+ is available in two versions offering 13 and 26 tera-operations per second (TOPS), built around the Hailo-8L and Hailo-8 neural network inference accelerators.
+The 13 TOPS version efficiently runs neural networks for applications such as object detection, semantic and instance segmentation, pose estimation, and more.
+The 26 TOPS version supports larger networks, faster processing, and concurrent execution of multiple networks.

-The AI HAT+ connects to the Raspberry Pi 5 via the PCIe Gen 3 interface.
-When a Raspberry Pi 5 is running an up-to-date Raspberry Pi OS image, it will automatically detect the Hailo accelerator and make the NPU available for AI compute tasks.
-Raspberry Pi OS’s built-in rpicam applications natively support the AI module, using the NPU for compatible post-processing tasks.
+The AI HAT+ connects via the Raspberry Pi 5 PCIe Gen 3 interface.
+When the Raspberry Pi 5 is running an up-to-date Raspberry Pi OS image, it will automatically detect the Hailo accelerator and make the NPU available for AI compute tasks.
+The Raspberry Pi OS’s built-in rpicam applications natively support the AI module, using the NPU for compatible post-processing tasks.

 Links